pucherot/Pi.Alert/README.md

 ### Versions History
   [Versions History](docs/VERSIONS_HISTORY.md)

-  An archive of older versions can be found at https://leiweibau.net/archive/pialert/
+  An archive of older versions can be found at [https://leiweibau.net/archive/pialert](https://leiweibau.net/archive/pialert/).
+This archive contains all release notes of my fork.

 ### License
   GPL 3.0